babu111/robotics_navigation/README.md

 # robotics_navigation

+## Progress:

+### Milestone 1:

+- At least Nav2Goal function is reponsive, but it doesn't work well.
+- Tried adjusting occupied_thresh: 0.5, free_thresh: 0.35, no effects.
+- Tried using Turtlebot08 instead of Turtlebot07 and it worked.
+Verified that it's a hardware problem.

+### Milestone 2:

+- Concatenated the kitchen map and the robotics workshop map together.
+- Able to use python code to give nav goal in coordinates and let turtlebot navigate to that spot.
+---

 ## Path Planning with GUI (Zeyi)

 **path planning** algorithms like Dijkstra's and A\* (A-star) are implemented in the `nav2` stack.